Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 Pioneer aviator Sir Alliott Verdon Roe designed and built this prototype and rode it many thousands of miles...

-In his biography Reach for the Sky Bader writes of riding home from the pub on his Douglas with three other Hurricane pilots aboard, and being stopped by police.
+Paul Brickhill writes in his biography Reach for the Sky of Bader riding home from the pub on his Douglas with three other Hurricane pilots aboard, and being stopped by police.
 He was legless, but he got away with it.¹

 W. O. Bentley, Motorcycle Racing, and the Bits That Go Up and Down.